dimagi/cchq-load-testing/docs/README.rst

     ./manage.py loadtest 10 20

-Generate 10 case submissions with 20 case-properties and submit it to an EXTERNAL CCHQ instance (via the HTTP pathway):
+Generate 10 case submissions with 20 case-properties and submit it to an EXTERNAL CCHQ instance (@ a specific domain):

-    ./manage.py loadtest 10 20 [--submit=URL_TO_CCHQ]
+    ./manage.py loadtest 10 20 "http://staging.commcarehq.org" mydomain

 Generate 10 case submissions with 20 case-properties based on a JSON spec:

-	./manage.py loadtest 10 20 submit [URL_TO_CCHQ] --specfile=PATH_TO_FILE
+	./manage.py loadtest 10 20 --specfile=PATH_TO_FILE

-Full Usage (all options in brackets are... optional):

-	./manage.py loadtest NUM_CASES NUM_PROPERTIES [--submit [URL_TO_CCHQ]] [--specfile=PATH_TO_FILE] [--dumppath=FOLDER_FOR_SUBMISSIONS] [--quiet] [--v2]
+See below for details on the spec file.

 Behavior:
      By default, Load Tester will generate cases and immediately submit them to the local HQ instance.
 To specify a different location to submit to use --submit parameter.
 To prevent submission and save the cases to disk, use --dumppath (details below).

 Options:
-     --submit=URL_TO_CCHQ:
-     	Presence of this keyword causes Load Tester to submit the generated Cases to CCHQ at the url URL_TO_CCHQ, as opposed to the local hq instance.
-Both types of submission will occur via HTTP/S.

-     --specfile=PATH_TO_FILE:
+    -v VERBOSITY, --verbosity=VERBOSITY
+                        Verbosity level; 0=minimal output, 1=normal output,
+                        2=all output
+    --settings=SETTINGS   The Python path to a settings module, e.g.
+                        "myproject.settings.main".
+If this isn't provided, the
+                        DJANGO_SETTINGS_MODULE environment variable will be
+                        used.
+    --pythonpath=PYTHONPATH
+                        A directory to add to the Python path, e.g.
+                        "/home/djangoprojects/myproject".
+    --traceback           Print traceback on exception
+    -s, --submit          Causes Load Tester to submit cases to the specified url.
+    -f SPECFILE, --specfile=SPECFILE
                         The specfile is used to indicate property names and values.
-NUM_PROPERTIES takes precedence over this file.
-In other words, if there are 50 properties listed in the spec file but NUM_PROPERTIES is set to 20: Load Tester will only take the first 20 properties listed in the file for case generation.
+NUM_PROPERTIES takes precedence over this
+                        file.
+In other words, if there are 50 properties listed in the spec file but NUM_PROPERTIES is set to
+                        20: Load Tester will only take the first 20 properties listed in the file for case generation.
 If --specfile is used, NUM_PROPERTIES is optional (if it is not present all properties in the spec file will be used).

-     --dumppath=FOLDER_FOR_SUBMISSIONS:
+    -d DUMPPATH, --dumppath=DUMPPATH
                         By default all cases will be generated and submitted to HQ.
 To prevent this behaviour and just save the files to disk, use this option.
 FOLDER_FOR_SUBMISSIONS indicates where the instances should be saved.

-     --quiet:
-        Not interested in a play-by-play?
-Use this to simply get a summary note at the end of the run.

-     --v2:
-        Use CaseXML Version 2 style Case Blocks.
+    --cc-version=CC_VERSION
+                        Set the CC CaseXML version you would like to use.
+                        Should be either "1.0" or "2.0"
+    --user_id=USER_ID     Set the case user ID
+    --creator_id=CREATOR_ID
+                        Set the case creator ID
+    --owner_id=OWNER_ID   Set the owner ID
+    --case_id=CASE_ID     Set the Case ID
+    --case_type=CASE_TYPE
+                        Set the Case Type string
+    --case_name=CASE_NAME
+                        Set the Case Name string
+    --device_id=DEVICE_ID
+                        Set the Device ID uuid
+    --external_id=EXTERNAL_ID
+                        Set the External ID
+    --form_xmlns=FORM_XMLNS
+                        Set the XMLNS of the Form Submission --form_name=FORM_NAME
+                        Set the "name" attribute on the instance --username=USERNAME   Set the submission username (different from user_id?)
+    --app_guid=APP_GUID   Set the CCHQ Application GUID (for submitting cases to a specific app)
+    --print_xml           Print the submitted XML to console --version             show program's version number and exit -h, --help            show help message and exit

 Specfile Specification